changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### Explicit delete default function

 In traditional C++, if the programmer does not provide it, the compiler will default to generating default constructors, copy constructs, assignment operators, and destructors for the object.
-In addition, C++ also defines operators such as `new` `delete` for all classes.
+Besides, C++ also defines operators such as `new` `delete` for all classes.
 This part of the function can be overridden when the programmer needs it.

 This raises some requirements: the ability to accurately control the generation of default functions cannot be controlled.
 For example, when copying a class is prohibited, the copy constructor and the assignment operator must be declared as `private`.
 Trying to use these undefined functions will result in compilation or link errors, which is a very unconventional way.